jennysys/making_games/Perditus_Studio/readme.txt

 We worked on the idea of the game together under this name, but in the end, I created the small game "Untitled Game" for Waffle Games 2021.

 Who knows if as a studio we will make any more games.

+untitled game 6 is the most recent version of untitled game, and one that was presented in Waffle Games.
+It is hosted on my itch.io page.